 I believe that all of us are creatives.
 In fact, the Bible tells us we are creative beings within the first verse of the book:

 In the beginning God created the heavens and the earthGenesis 1:1

 As beings who were first created (Genesis 1:26-27) then formed (Genesis 2:7), for the purpose of ruling over our creator’s creation, as a believer in Jesus Christ, it is safe to assume that human beings are creative beings, a power gifted to us from our heavenly father solely because of who He is.

-I have come a long way since those first few posts, and now I want to take inventory of the impact that this experience is having on me, how I have come to understand myself as a creative being, and speak/write into existence my hopes for this blog’s future.
+I have come a long way since my first few posts.
+Now, I want to take inventory of the impact that this experience is having on me, how I have come to understand myself as a creative being, and speak/write into existence my hopes for this blog’s future.
 I invite you to join me on this critical examination of myself and my work; and hope after reading you are inspired and edified.

 Why I Create:

 The purpose of this blog thus far has been solely to give flight to my voice.
 I am thankful because to that end I have been successful.
 I follow “Create and Go” for creating and growing my blog and I am thankful that the fruits of my labor are evident.

 From back to front, this blog has grown leaps and bounds in both depth and width.